Skip to main content

 How do I record my screen on Mac for free?

-Press Cmd+Shift+5 to open the Screenshot Toolbar on macOS Mojave or later.
+Press Cmd+Shift+5 to open the Screenshot Toolbar on macOS Mojave (10.14) or later.
 Choose "Record Entire Screen" or "Record Selected Portion" and click Record.
-You can also use QuickTime Player by going to File > New Screen Recording.
+Alternatively, open QuickTime Player and go to File > New Screen Recording.
 Both methods are completely free and built into macOS.
+On macOS Sequoia 15.1, third-party recording apps see fewer permission prompts for apps you use regularly, but the built-in tools are unaffected.

 Related Articles